Fralleee/voting-app/README.md

 - You have admin rights to start/close the voting.
 - Add choices or allow users to create their own choices.
 - Enable or disable multiple option selections.

+## Dependencies

+Uses [Poll Classifier](https://github.com/Fralleee/poll-classifier/) to categorize votes based on the topic using a trained model.